 - Satellite Club members are members of the Sponsor Club too and it is encouraged that they attend the Sponsor Club’s important events, projects and fundraisers as well as coming to the occasional club meeting.

-Henderson Rotary has established three Satellite Clubs since 2015:
+Henderson Rotary has established two Satellite Clubs since 2015:

 Rotalite West – Satellite club aimed at a younger audience, aged roughly 25-45.
 They focus on projects and have relatively informal meetings which are held either at members’ homes, restaurants/bars or the local Cricket Club’s meeting room.